joshspeagle/dynesty/docs/source/faq.rst

 **How many slices ("repeats") do you need to use for** `'slice'` **?**

 Since slice sampling is a form of non-rejection sampling, the number of "slices" requires for Nested Sampling is (in theory) independent of dimensionality and can remain relatively constant.
 This is especially true if there are a set of local principle axes that can be effectively captured by the bounding distributions (e.g., `'multi'`).
 There are more pathological cases, however, where the number of slices can weakly scale with dimensionality.
-In general we find that the default (and conservative) `slices=5` is robust under a wide variety of circumstances.
+In general we find that the default (and conservative) `slices=3` is robust under a wide variety of circumstances.
+Note that for the `'slice'` sampler slices=3 means that slice steps will be done 3 times over each of the dimension of the problem (N).
+I.e. the total number of the moves will be 3*N. Also note that for the `'rslice'` sampler the default is `slices=3+N` steps as `'rslice'` does not loop over each of the dimension, as it chooses the move directions randomly.

 **The stopping criterion for Dynamic Nested Sampling is taking a long time to evaluate.
 Is that normal?**